dekuNukem/daytripper/mysterious_glitch.md

 ## Discovery

 Recently a few of my customer told me that the daytripper they received didn't work properly after assembled.
-The TX unit would turn on, LED breathing while calibrating, then go completely dead and not responding to objects in front of the sensors.
+Once turned on, the LED on the TX unit would breath for a few seconds, then go completely dead and not responding to objects in front of the sensors.

 I provided them with free replacements right away, however it did make me wonder how in the world did it happen, since I personally test every single board before mailing them out.